 The increased $2 million prize fund isn’t the only twist involving money on Survivor season 40.
 Inside Survivor has learned that the upcoming all-winners season will feature a brand new twist involving Survivor “currency.”

 The twist is also in effect for those living on the Edge of Extinction, which we recently revealed is part of this season.
-The inhabitants of the Edge can send advantages to players still in the game, but to obtain the advantage, the recipient must pay for it.
-If a player chooses to purchase an advantage, the money is then transferred to the sender on the Edge, who can spend it on food or comfort.
+The inhabitants of the Edge can send advantages (and disadvantages) to players still in the game, but to obtain the advantage, the recipient must pay for it.
+Once a player purchases an advantage, the money is then transferred to the sender on the Edge, who can spend it on food, comfort, or advantages for their battle-back challenge.

 The twist has elements of the Survivor Auction, which hasn’t been seen on the show since season 30, Worlds Apart.
 First introduced in the second season, the Auction allows players to bid on various items, including meals and other luxuries.
 Sometimes undesirable choices are mixed in.
 Items usually remain covered until someone makes a winning bid.
 In later seasons, the Auction began offering game advantages too.